tresoldi/csvdeploy/README.md

 from W3C.
 It intended as a solution for simple websites requiring almost no configuration and which can be served on cheap or free hosting services: out goal is to have a tool that is as "plug-and-play" as possible, and which can be configured for continuous integration.
+Simple things should be simple, and hard things should be possible -- as long as they don't steep the learning curve.

 ## Installation and usage